wandb/docs/docs/guides/launch/setup-agent-advanced.md

   # image-name: my-image-name
 ```

-See the `google-auth` documentation[LINK] for more information on how to configure default GCP credentials.
+See the [`google-auth` documentation](https://google-auth.readthedocs.io/en/latest/reference/google.auth.html#google.auth.default for more information on how to configure default GCP credentials.

   </TabItem>
   <TabItem value="azure">